 Utica New York

-Utica is a city in the Mohawk Valley and the county seat of Oneida County, New York, United States.
-The tenth-most-populous city in New York, its population was 62,235 in the 2010 U.S. census.
-Located on the Mohawk River at the foot of the Adirondack Mountains, Utica is approximately 90 miles (145 km) northwest of Albany and 45 miles (72 km) east of Syracuse.
-Utica and the nearby city of Rome anchor the Utica–Rome Metropolitan Statistical Area, which comprises all of Oneida and Herkimer counties.
+Utica is a city in the Mohawk Valley, located in Oneida County, New York.
+With a population of 62,235 according to the 2010 census, it is the tenth-most-populous city in the state.
+Situated on the Mohawk River at the base of the Adirondack Mountains, Utica is 90 miles northwest of Albany and 45 miles east of Syracuse.
+It anchors the Utica–Rome Metropolitan Statistical Area, covering Oneida and Herkimer counties.